WattageGuy/IoT-Intercom/README.md

 ```

 ### User input
 When the MQTT function detected valid content its time to show this content on the screen while also making some buzzer noise and lightning the LED.
-All this is done in the funkction called _ask_input_.
-But to make this work you will need to ensure that all pins have been sucessfully defined.
+All this is done in the function called _ask_input_.
+But to make this work you will need to ensure that all pins have been successfully defined.
 This can be found almost at the top of the main.py.
-Here you set the pins for the LED, Buttons I2C etc. The preconfigured paramters is made for a Heltec device so if you are using any other ESP32 based board check that all pins is correct and whould work with the required communication or usecase.
+Here you set the pins for the LED, Buttons I2C etc. The preconfigured parameters is made for a Heltec device so if you are using any other ESP32 based board check that all pins is correct and would work with the required communication or use case.
 You will need SDA, SCL for the I2C communication and buttons only needs GPI while the LED needs GPIO (output).
-And the buzzer needs PWM support but it is supported by the majoriteey of ESP32 board Pins.
+And the buzzer needs PWM support but it is supported by the majority of ESP32 board Pins.

-What happends in the code below is that a text string is sent to the LCD containg the message.
-The first row on the LCD is the string with index 0 and the second row is index 1 that was generated erlier.
-This make sure that all allaible space on the LCD is used to display the message.
+What happens in the code below is that a text string is sent to the LCD containing the message.
+The first row on the LCD is the string with index 0 and the second row is index 1 that was generated earlier.
+This make sure that all available space on the LCD is used to display the message.
 But if a question is longer than 16*2 it wont bee able to see all the text on the LCD.
-Lastley it also alterts Node-RED that the message has arrived to the device.
+Lastly it also alerts Node-RED that the message has arrived to the device.

 ```
 while printed == False: